The Québec maritime Blog

 1. Admire Percé Rock

 A landmark for early explorers and sailors as well as a long-time source of inspiration for artists and an iconic symbol of the whole region, Percé Rock has fascinated people for centuries.
 Whether you’re at sea, in the village of Percé, at the top of Mt.
-Sainte-Anne or on Bonaventure Island, take the time to soak in this colossus anchored in the sea and let yourself be awed for a few moments by the images it evokes.
+Sainte-Anne or on Bonaventure Island, take the time to soak in this colossus anchored in the sea and let yourself be awed for a few moments by the fabulous images it evokes.

 3. Find unique souvenirs in studios and art galleries

-Percé is home to a very lively community of painters, sculptors, jewellers and other artists and artisans.
+Percé is home to a very active community of painters, sculptors, jewellers and other artists and artisans.
 This is why so many studios and art galleries, including those of well-known artists such as Mylène Henry, Wazo and Marie-Josée Tommi, line Route 132, which runs through the village.
 Take the time to visit a few of them to appreciate the talent of these creators and bring home a collector’s piece that will forever remind you of your stay in Percé.

 4. Enjoy a whale-watching cruise